MiSTer-devel/CDi_MiSTer/doc/slave.md

 $1ff6 -> $67a  SCI
 $1ff4 -> $100  SPI

+## Timer

+The internal CPU clock is fOSC/2
+The 16 bit timer counter is /4 of that. fOSC is 4 MHz.
+This means the counter operates at 0.5 MHz.
+Ever clock is 2µs

+clk_sys is 30 MHz
+Because of clken, fOSC is 15 MHz

+A division by 30 would be required.

+## Ir decoding

+Possible delays
+888µs   444
+1778µs
+1333µs

+Magic numbers
+0x3de  990 -> 180
+0x32a  810 -> 68
+0x2e6  742 -> 68
+0x25f  607 -> 87

+df    223
+14e   334
+153   339

 ## Variables
     0050 Multiplied with Attenuation value?
     0053 Bit 4 activates transmission to DAC